 The soccer pitch dominated my first two decades of life.
-I signed a contract with Major League Soccer at the age of seventeen and subsequently played three years for the Dallas Burn (now FC Dallas) before retiring at the ripe old age of twenty.
-Five months later, I entered into vocational ministry.
+I signed a contract with Major League Soccer at the age of seventeen and subsequently played three years for the Dallas Burn (now FC Dallas) before retiring at the age of twenty.
+Five months after my soccer career ended, the Lord called me to gospel ministry.
 For the next twelve years, I served on staff at three different churches—as a student pastor, associate pastor, and senior pastor, respectively.

-Aside from pastoral work, I spend most of my time with my wife, raising our kids, reading books, and running on McKinney’s country roads in the afternoon.
+Aside from pastoral work, I spend my time with my family, reading books, watching soccer, playing disc golf, and running on country roads in Anna.